jfobrycki/react-mapping/README.md

 # react-mapping

-This map provides an example of using <a href="https://reactjs.org/" target="_blank">React</a> to create a map that collects entered user data.
+<a href="https://jfobrycki.github.io/react-mapping/" target="_blank">This map</a> provides an example of using <a href="https://reactjs.org/" target="_blank">React</a> to create a map that collects entered user data.

 ### General Map Overview

-This map allows the user to click the map, add a value for a point, save this point, continue to add points, and then download the data.
+<a href="https://jfobrycki.github.io/react-mapping/" target="_blank">This map</a> allows the user to click the map, add a value for a point, save this point, continue to add points, and then download the data.

 ### Uses of React